Article

 Bridge your organization's skill gaps with Deel Engage

-Deel Engage’s suite of employee enablement tools will be integral to your skills gap analysis.
-We’ve handpicked these solutions to slide into your process:
+Deel Engage’s suite of employee enablement tools will be integral to your skills gap analysis:

 - 360 feedback software: Incorporate skills development conversations into performance reviews and regular check-ins—use 360 review cycles to gather feedback from multiple perspectives to assist with ongoing skills gap analyses